 With feedback and responses collected from more than 230 council employees, across multiple departments and Executive Management, it provided us with much needed insight into how the organisation viewed itself.

-It also helped us understand what was required to create a more customer centric culture focussed on constant improvement.
+It also helped us understand what was required to create a more customer-centric culture focused on constant improvement.
 Some of the key priorities identified included the need for:

 Through CSBA’s Local Government CX Benchmarking Program (CXB) we were able to understand our customer experience capabilities – from the viewpoint of our customer.